Marketing is getting tougher.

 Now, it's important to make use of social media.
 But don’t rely on it!

-Too many entrepreneurs over-focus on social media marketing, when it's just one ingredient to a smart campaign.
+Too many entrepreneurs over-focus on social media marketing!
+It's just one ingredient to a smart campaign.

 Social's biggest weakness?
 Even though posts are targeted, they're still "cold."
-So while Facebook or Insta may use its algorithms to put your post (paid or not) in front of the right people, those people haven't always taken any action that proves they're really interested in you.
+Facebook uses algorithms to put your post in front of people, but those people aren't necessarily interested.
+There's just some reason to think they might be.

 You'll get more engaged attendees from your own website traffic and email list.
 Those are people who've engaged with you already.

-This obviously requires you to do some networking, but it's beyond worth it.
+This requires you to do some networking, but it's beyond worth it.

 By bringing on a co-host, you double the promotion, while also doubling the webinar's value.
-Everyone in your co-host’s contact list, social following, and more will hear about your webinar, and be more likely to sign up.
+Everyone in your co-host’s contact list, social following, and more will hear about your webinar.

-For a more in-depth guide to co-hosting, including how to navigate the technical aspects, check out this post.
+For a more in-depth guide to co-hosting, check out this post.